UnderwaterOwlbear/underwaterowlbear.github.io/Pages/rules.md

 	- Spells cast by the side with initiative take effect first.

 ## Attacks \& Damage
-**Basic Attacks** Roll a d20 and add your to-hit bonus.
+**Basic Attacks** Roll a d20 and add to-hit bonus.
 A character or monster's to-hit bonus is equal to their HD.
-Results that are equal to or greater than the target's armor class (AC) deal your weapon's damage to the target.
+Results that are equal to or greater than the target's armor class (AC) deal the weapon's damage to the target.
 The target reduces their HP by that much.
 Attack rolls of 20 are critical hits -- roll twice as many damage dice.

-**Charge** A combatant may charge an enemy by moving from outside of melee range to within melee range of an enemy in the movement phase.
-The charging combatant gains advantage on their next attack against the charged enemy.
+**Charge** In the first round of combat, a combatant may charge an enemy by moving from outside of melee range to within melee range of an enemy in the movement phase.
+The charging combatant gains advantage on their next attack against the charged enemy, and successful attacks deal double damage.

 **Withdraw** When a combatant within melee range of an enemy moves out of melee range, the enemy may immediately make a melee attack against the combatant.
 This can be avoided if the combatant only makes a half move.

 **Combat Maneuvers** A combatant can choose to trip, disarm, blind, or otherwise perform a dirty trick on his opponent.
 He makes an attack and damage roll as normal.
 If he hits, his opponent can choose to take damage as normal, or suffer the effects of the combat manuever.

 ## Saving Throws
 Some effects require characters to make saving throws.
-To do so, roll a d20 and compare the result to your character’s saving throw score on their character sheet.
+To do so, roll a d20 and compare the result to the character’s saving throw score on their character sheet.
 A result equal to or greater than the saving throw score is a success.

 ## Death \& Healing
 Characters may bind their wounds after combat to restore 1 HP of damage sustained in that fight.